Im-Lux/Tesla-Clone/README.md

 ![tesla01](https://user-images.githubusercontent.com/46372998/178103062-0afc76a2-0453-461a-a16f-17c237cd6058.png)

 ## *MODEL 3*
 #### - I posted screenshots only for Model 3!
-Please check website for other cars and solars!
+Please check the website for other cars and solars!

 ![tesla02](https://user-images.githubusercontent.com/46372998/178103063-9651700c-7e34-4a86-8bae-efadcaec8113.png)